emeka-okechukwu-new/clockify/README.md

 - [x] Read tweet
 - [x] Update tweet
 - [x] Delete tweet
-- [ ] Unit tests with Jest for the functionality (functionality tested with Postman)
+- [ ] Unit tests with Jest for the functionality (functionality tested with cURL)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>